-5. State agency responsible for administering the state medicaid plan under title xix of the social security act (42 u.s.c.
+5. State agency responsible for administering the State Medicaid plan under title XIX of the Social Security Act (42 U.S.C.
 1396 et seq.);

 The Medicaid staff can provide VRA staff with information about the program and also orientations to help them identify individuals with disabilities not receiving services from Medicaid that may be potential beneficiaries.
 Receiving needed services from Medicaid is a way to provide adequate conditions to benefit from the vocational rehabilitation process to achieve competitive integrated employment.
 Although Medicaid participants can receive VR services with or without a formal agreement between agencies, and are currently receiving services from the VRA, the agency will coordinate a meeting with Medicaid representatives to discuss topics related to the scope and preparation of a formal collaborative agreement.
+VR staff is attending interagency meetings with the local Department of Health and the extended services topic will be addressed.
+Other agencies' models will be evaluated.